‘Camp’ Camp was the dream of our founder and original Director, Bill Cole.

 Not long after his disappointing weekend in P-town, Bill was attending a men’s workshop that included a session on manifesting dreams.
 It was during this fateful weekend that he first had an idea spark around an authentic summer camp geared towards gay & lesbian adults.
 (Admittedly naïve about queer life, coming out late as he did, Bill wasn’t even aware that bisexual and transgender people existed.
 The “BTQ+” was added to Camp’s official target audience very soon after.)

-With a background in both education and summer camps, Bill realized that traditional summer camps were incubators for rich, genuine, human connections – so he had high hopes that creating a place and experience free from both the technology and everyday pressures of the “real world” as well as the pressures inherent in the sex- and/or alcohol-focused of the queer spaces of the mid/late-90s would facilitate genuine, meaningful connections among LGBTQ+ folks of all orientations and gender identities.
+With a background in both education and summer camps, Bill realized that traditional summer camps were incubators for rich, genuine, human connections – so he had high hopes that creating a place and experience free from both the technology and everyday pressures of the “real world” (not to mention the pressures inherent in the sex- and/or alcohol-focused of the queer spaces of the mid/late-90s) would facilitate genuine, meaningful connections among LGBTQ+ folks of all orientations and gender identities.

 Little did he know…